BuzzSpaceB/Authorization/isAuthorized_readme.txt

 1. isAuthorized() first finds, tests, connects and open the database that contains all the data regarding services, statuses and other information about the system.
 2. If the function cannot connect to the database an error is thrown.
 3. If a connection is established then the function reads the database and attempts to find the record with the matching data as the service, role and buzzspace variables.
-4.If no such record is found or a restriction is not found then an error is thrown alerting the user that they do not have the priviledge to perform the desired action.
+4.If no such record is found or a restriction is not found it means no restriction exists and so the user may use the service; ie function returns true.
-5. Otherwise True is returned and the user is authorized to perform the action.
+5. Otherwise a "User Not Authorized" Exception is thrown and the user is denied access to that service.